Aaron3963/Aaron3963.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Financial Engineering
+  - Algorithmic Trading
-  - Machine Learning
+  - Deep Learning
-  - Autonomous Vehicle
   - Data Science

 # Education to show in About widget